aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/decoder.rst

    :Default: 1
    :Examples: ``--dec-synd-depth 2``

-It helps to avoid the detection of false positive syndrome by ensuring that it is valid for several consecutive iterations.
+Set the number of iterations to process before enabling the syndrome detection.
+In some cases, it can help to avoid false positive detections.

 .. _dec-ldpc-dec-no-synd:

 ``--dec-no-synd``
 """""""""""""""""

-Disable the syndrome detection and so the stop criterion iteration after iteration.
+Disable the syndrome detection, all the |LDPC| decoding iterations will be performed.

 References
 """"""""""